jacubero/aws-architect-associate/docs/network.rst

 	 Application Load Balancer

 Application Load Balancers support path-based routing, host-based routing and support for containerized applications.

+To ensure that a Classic Load Balancer stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

+When you enable connection draining, you can specify a maximum time for the load balancer to keep connections alive before reporting the instance as de-registered.
+The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
+When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance.

 `AWS re:Invent 2018: [REPEAT 1] Elastic Load Balancing: Deep Dive and Best Practices (NET404-R1) <https://www.youtube.com/watch?v=VIgAT7vjol8&feature=youtu.be>`_